 Unlawful entry is treated as a misdemeanoroffense in the District of Columbia.
 A conviction carries a maximum penalty of up to 180 days of jail time and up to $1,000 in fines.

 The bias-related crime enhancement applies to unlawful entry, multiplying the basic penalties by 1.5 times if the circumstances are applicable.

 While there is no unique enhancement for committing unlawful entry while armed, a prosecutor can argue that being armed demonstrates you had the intent to commit a crime, upgrading the offense into a burglary.

 Getting a DC Burglary Lawyer or DC Unlawful Entry Lawyer

-Navigating burglary or unlawful entry charges can be difficult and stressful, especially when a burglary is a felony offense in DC.
-That is why it is vital to consult an experienced DC Burglary Lawyer or DC Unlawful Entry Lawyer immediately if you are facing such charges.
+Navigating burglary or unlawful entry charges can be difficult and stressful, especially when burglary is a felony offense in DC.
+That is why it is vital to consult an experienced DC Burglary Lawyer or DC, Unlawful Entry Lawyer, immediately if you are facing such charges.

 The expert, professional attorneys at Ervin Kibria Law, can help you sort out your options and develop solid, aggressive defense strategies to get your charges dismissed or at least minimize the penalties you face.
 Contact us today for a free consultation.